PerttuHamalainen/MediaAI/Lessons/GettingStarted.md

 **TODO: add compute graph figure**

 ## ml5js, Tensorflow.js
-A recent alternative to Python is Javascript, using the [p5js](http://p5js.org/) and [ml5js](https://ml5js.org/) libraries. p5js is a Javascript Processing-inspired audiovisual coding framework, and m5js is a high-level wrapper for tensorflow.js.
-The [p5js web editor](https://editor.p5js.org/) allows you to start writing machine learning & Processing code without in the browser, without installing anything.
+A recent alternative to Python is Javascript, using the [p5js](http://p5js.org/) and [ml5js](https://ml5js.org/) libraries. p5js is a Javascript Processing-inspired audiovisual coding framework, and m5js is a high-level wrapper for [Tensorflow.js](https://www.tensorflow.org/js).
+The [p5js web editor](https://editor.p5js.org/) allows you to start writing machine learning & Processing code in the browser, without installing anything.
 You can also [embed your scripts in an html file](https://github.com/tensorflow/tfjs-examples/tree/master/mnist), which however requires some additional code.

 [This p5js demo]() **TODO** does the same as the human height & weight Jupyter notebook above.
 It should illustrate the similarities and differences between Python and Javascript.

 On this course, students can choose whatever software tools and frameworks they prefer.
 If you are more experienced in Javascript than Python, it might be a good choice.
 In particular, p5js provides easy [interactive visualization](https://p5js.org/examples/) and a quite a wide palette of [sound synthesis tools](https://p5js.org/reference/#/libraries/p5.sound).

+*Caution:* Getting your data into the Javascript environment can be tricky.
+For example, in this [MNIST example](https://github.com/tensorflow/tfjs-examples/tree/master/mnist), the whole dataset was encoded as a huge PNG image that was then loaded as a p5js sprite.